- SQL Editor Menu

 If you wish to create a view or procedure from a valid

 SELECT statement in the SQL Editor, simply use the relevant icon to the right of the toolbar.
 It is possible to create a view or a procedure from an SQL statement without typing all variables and parameters.
 It is even possible to turn query parameters into the input parameters of a stored procedure:

 IBExpert offers some other interesting features which can be referred to in the Special features chapter below.

-The option to lock queries, to protect them against accidental alteration and/or deletion was implemented in IBExpert version 2010.01.06.
+The option allows you to lock queries, to protect them against accidental alteration and/or deletion.

 Please note here that the Delete all action will delete ALL queries, including those locked.